-- Vision is where you're going - Mission is how you're going to get there - Vision is what you want the business to look like in 5 or 10 years - Mission is your statement of purpose, should be written in the present tense - Goals should be short-term, mid-term and long-term. - Goals may conflict or overlap It's good to prioritize your goals.
+- Vision is where you're going - Mission is how you're going to get there - Vision is what you want the business to look like in 5 or 10 years - Mission is your statement of purpose, should be written in the present tense - Goals should be short-term, mid-term and long-term. - Goals: It's good to prioritize your goals.